top of page

 Whipping these energy balls up in the food processor speeds things up a lot, but increases your dishes.
 Rubbing the skins off the chickpeas took the most time, but it’s really not so bad.
 Doing this allows for a smoother consistency, but it’s not necessary.

-And, usually, I cut the sugar (in every recipe), but these definitely needed the sweetness, so I compensated with adding some chocolate chips.
+And I usually cut the sugar (in every recipe), but these definitely needed the sweetness, so I compensated with adding some chocolate chips.

 There are so many varieties of energy balls, you’ll never run out of snack ideas!
 You can also make them with a base of chopped dates.
 If you like these quick, healthy energy balls, try these: